-As a business owner, unlike other payroll taxes that are split 50:50 between the employer and employees, you actually pay 1.4 times the rate that an employee does, meaning that this hike hits you even harder!
+As a business owner, unlike other payroll taxes that are split 50:50 between the employer and employees, you actually pay 1.4 times the EI rate that an employee does, meaning that any hike hits you even harder!
 Payroll taxes are the most difficult for your business to cope with since you have to pay them regardless of whether you make any money or not.

 What’s next for EI rates?